 Kidney stones are common urinary tract disorders.
 They can form in kidneys when normal substances in urine become too concentrated.
 Kidney stones range in size from just a speck to as large as a ping pong ball.
 About 5% of people develop a kidney stone in their lifetime.
 Kidney diseases are often referred to as “The silent killers”.
 Kidney stones, a known disease came into the picture due to its increasing number of patients.
-Our daily routine, habits, diet and intakes play a very important role in order to keep us away from falling sick.
-This article is all about dos and don’ts to avoid developing kidney stones in your body.
+Our daily routine, habits, diet, and intakes play a very important role in order to keep us away from falling sick.
+This article is all about dos and does n’ts to avoid developing kidney stones in your body.

 Kidney stones are one of the most common urinary tract disorder.